endj/Actor-Model-Framework-Java-16/README.md

 ## Issues to solve

-* Delivery Guarantees ( At-most-once most likely )
+* Delivery Guarantees ( At-least-once most likely )
 * Algorithm for spreading actors over nodes while maintaining spawn hierarchies
 * Discovery mechanism for nodes
 * Mechanism for keeping track of spawn hierarchies and bubbling notifications up the tree